 Companies want customized solutions for unique processes, and when they don’t have the correct procedures, users take matters into their own hands, inventing ad-hoc methods to fill the gaps.

+This will typically lead to tribal knowledge and siloed organizations, making tasks like onboarding new hires difficult.
 Fortunately, industry-leading low-code platforms like Mendix are readily available to SMBs of any size and offer the opportunity to address needs an off-the-shelf solution cannot.

-In North America, nearly 60% of all custom apps are now built outside the IT department by professionals who have little or no IT coding experience
+“In North America, nearly 60% of all custom apps are now built outside the IT department by professionals who have little or no IT coding experience.”

 Whether it improves customer engagement or operational efficiencies, low-code platforms can offer enterprise-level apps for a fraction of the price for SMBs.

 When Impact said ‘low-code’, it felt like a buzzword at first, but now we’ve seen the results there’s just no way it could’ve been done without it compared to our previous experiences with software development.

-- With improvements in cost, efficiency, and customer experience, SMBs will continue to heavily invest in new tech solutions
+With improvements in cost, efficiency, and customer experience, SMBs will continue to heavily invest in new tech solutions

-- IT solutions which use automation are more popular than ever among small businesses as the cost of implementation continues to become more affordable
+IT solutions which use automation are more popular than ever among small businesses as the cost of implementation continues to become more affordable

 Advanced technology solutions help companies achieve and maintain a competitive advantage in their industry.
-Through leveraging the tools available, you can increase staff productivity and decrease costs—your business can enjoy higher operating capacity and deliver a superior customer experience.
+By leveraging the tools available, you can increase staff productivity and decrease costs—your business can enjoy higher operating capacity and deliver a superior customer experience.

-For more information about how tech solutions can help your SMB, download our free eBook, “Fast-Tracking Your Digital Transformation”, featuring information on data backup and business continuity, document workflow solutions, cybersecurity, and more.
+For more information about how tech solutions can help your SMB, download Impact's eBook, Fast-Tracking Your Digital Transformation, featuring information on data backup and business continuity, document workflow solutions, cybersecurity, and more.